Eurasian goshawk: Gamebirds

-The Eurasian goshawk is in some parts of its range considered a specialized predator of gamebirds, particularly grouse.
-All told 33 species of this order have turned up in Eurasian and American goshawks' diet, including most of the species either native to or introduced in North America and Europe.
+The Eurasian goshawk is in some parts of its range considered a specialised predator of gamebirds, particularly grouse.
+All told 33 species of this order have turned up in Eurasian and American goshawks' diets, including most of the species either native to or introduced in North America and Europe.
 Numerically, only in the well-studied taiga habitats of Scandinavia do grouse typically take a dominant position.
 Elsewhere in the range, gamebirds are often secondary in number but often remain one of the most important contributors of prey biomass to nests.
 With their general ground-dwelling habits, gamebirds tend to be fairly easy for goshawks to overtake if they remain unseen and, if made aware of the goshawk, the prey chooses to run rather than fly.
 If frightened too soon, gamebirds may take flight and may be chased for some time, although the capture rates are reduced considerably when this occurs.
 Pre-fledgling chicks of gamebirds are particularly vulnerable due to the fact that they can only run when being pursued.
 In several parts of Scandinavia, forest grouse have historically been important prey for goshawks both in and out of the nesting season, principally the 1080 g black grouse (Lyrurus tetrix) and the 430 g hazel grouse (Tetrastes bonasia) followed in numbers by larger 2950 g western capercaillies (Tetrao urogallus) and the 570 g willow ptarmigan (Lagopus lagopus) which replace the other species in the lower tundra zone.
 The impression of goshawks on the populations of this prey is considerable, possibly the most impactful of any predator in northern Europe considering their proficiency as predators and similarity of habitat selection to forest grouse.
-An estimated 25-26% of adult hazel grouses in Finnish and Swedish populations in a few studies fall victim to goshawks, whereas about 14% of adult black grouse are lost to this predator.
+An estimated 25-26% of adult hazel grouse in Finnish and Swedish populations in a few studies fall victim to goshawks, whereas about 14% of adult black grouse are lost to this predator.
 Lesser numbers were reportedly culled in one study from northern Finland.
 However, adult grouse are less important in the breeding season diet than young birds, an estimated 30% of grouse taken by Scandinavian goshawks in summer were neonatal chicks whereas 53% were about fledgling age, the remaining 17% being adult grouse.
 This is fairly different from in southeastern Alaska, where grouse are similarly as important as in Fennoscandia, as 32.1% of avian prey deliveries were adults, 14.4% were fledglings and 53.5% were nestlings.